JesusArgenis1996/memory-card/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-It is a simple game for two players.
+It is a memory card game